-Part 1: Identify the Property You Claim as Exempt 1.
-Which set of exemptions are you claiming?
-Check one only, even if your spouse is filing with you. ☐ You are claiming state and federal nonbankruptcy exemptions.
-11 U.S.C. § 522(b)(3) ☐ You are claiming federal exemptions.
-11 U.S.C. § 522(b)(2) 2.
-For any property you list on Schedule A/B th nat you claim as exem pt, fill in the information below.
-Brief description of the property and line on Schedule A/B that lists this property Current value of the portion you own Amount of the exemption you claim Specific laws that allow exemption Copy the value from Schedule A/B Check only one box for each exemption.
-Brief description: \$ □ \$ □ 100% of fair market value, up to Schedule A/B: any applicable statutory limit Brief description: \$ \$ \[\] 100% of fair market value, up to Schedule A/B: any applicable statutory limit Brief description: \$ \$ Line from Schedule A/B: ☐ 100% of fair market value, up to any applicable statutory limit 3.
-Are you claiming a homestead exemption o (Subject to adjustment on 4/01/25 and every 3 • □ No□ Yes.
-Did you acquire the property covered by the exemption within 1,215 days before you filed this case? ☐ No ☐ Yes
+For any prope rty you list on Schedule A/B tl hat you claim as exem pt, fill in the information below. tion of the property and line on B that lists this property Current value of the portion you own Amount of the exemption you claim Specific laws that allow exemption Copy the value from Schedule A/B Check only one box for each exemption.
+Brief description: \$ Line from Schedule A/B. · ☐ 100% of fair market value, up to any applicable statutory limit Brief description: \$ - ¥ Line from Schedule A/B. : ☐ 100% of fair market value, up to any applicable statutory limit Brief description: \$ \$ Line from · 100% of fair market value, up to any applicable statutory limit